Mahmoud9-dev/Brainwave/README.md

 This project is a testament to my ability to deliver tangible business value.
 Here's what it proves I can do for you:

 *   **High-Performance Engineering That Drives Conversions:**
-    Achieved a **98 Performance score** on Lighthouse and a load time of under 1.5s.
+    Achieved a load time of under 1.5s.
 This directly translates to lower bounce rates, higher user satisfaction, and better SEO rankings for your project.

 *   **Translating Complex Designs into Intuitive Experiences:**
     I have a proven ability to take a sophisticated UI design and build it pixel-perfect.
 This ensures the final product is not only beautiful but also intuitive and conversion-focused.